 Medical malpractice is another claim that can be filed against a hospital and the doctors who provided medical care.
 Medical malpractice occurs when a doctor or other medical professional commits medical negligence.
 Like negligence for everyday people on the street, medical professionals and doctors owe their patients a standard of care, however, in the medical community this standard is elevated to a standard used my medical professionals in the same geographic for similarly situated patients.
 In order for a person to bring a medical malpractice case they need to demonstrate that the doctor or other healthcare professionals act directly resulted in the patient’s injuries.

-Is Hospital Negligence Common?
+Is Hospital Negligence Common in Pennsylvania?

 According to the United States Department of Health and Human Services (HHS), around 15,000 people are seriously injured in hospitals every month due to preventable mistakes and negligence.
 The HHS launched a patient safety initiative in 2011 to reduce hospital acquired conditions and injuries because hospital negligence has become a national health crisis, according to the director of the patient safety initiative.
 A staggering one in seven Medicare patients experienced some form of unintended harm that prolonged their hospital stays, caused permanent injuries, or resulted in death after receiving hospital treatments, costing over $4.4 billion dollars in additional health care costs.
 Common hospital acquired conditions caused by hospital negligence include air embolism, blood incompatibility, pressure ulcers or bed sores, catheter infections, and blood clots.
 These conditions can result in serious illnesses and death.

 Emergency room mistakes and negligence can also cause permanent disabilities, illness, and wrongful death.
 The average wait to see a doctor or nurse in an emergency room is over three hours.
 Certain conditions like oxygen deprivation, infections, heart attacks, stroke, and spinal cord injuries may become substantially worse and more devastating with every passing minute.
-A two year old toddler had to have her feet and hand amputated after she waited over five hours in an emergency room to be seen by a doctor.
+A two-year-old toddler had to have her feet and hand amputated after she waited over five hours in an emergency room to be seen by a doctor.
 By the time a doctor saw her, her strep infection overwhelmed her body and she had gone into liver failure.
 If this innocent toddler hadn’t had to wait so long, and if a doctor or nurse identified the severity of her infection sooner, this little girl would not have been left permanently disabled.
 Hospital emergency rooms are so overcrowded that many seriously ill patients are sent home after seeing a doctor for only a few minutes, and without having sufficient diagnostic tests performed.
 Many of these patients will later be admitted to a hospital after they have suffered far worse consequences of their illness or injury than should have been necessary.

 If you or someone you love was seriously injured, permanently disabled, or made seriously ill as the result of emergency room or hospital negligence, the experienced Pennsylvania medical malpractice attorneys of Reiff & Bily may be able to help.
 For over three decades, our team of medical malpractice attorneys, doctors, and nurses have aggressively fought for catastrophically injured and wrongfully killed victims and their families, and have helped win hundreds of millions of dollars in compensation to cover medical costs, rehabilitation costs, pain and suffering, and lost wages.

 Our attorneys have always advocated for patient and consumer safety and we believe that hospitals should be held accountable for negligence, and the preventable injuries and wrongful deaths their carelessness has caused.
 If you are suffering an injury or illness, you should not have to worry about a hospital mistake aggravating your condition or leaving you with permanent disabilities, and by holding hospitals responsible for their mistakes, we hope to put an end to hospital negligence.
+Call us today at (215) 274-0072 to learn more about your legal options.